boyuda/kvs-project/read.md

 On Task Table if task is due date, color it red
 FIXME: Issue, when if modal window open and user clicks edit, after closing up the window, mode stays on edit.
 Need to hard refresh to fully reset the modal viewing mode.
-SUGGESTION: On Edit Mode on clicking "Atsaukti" return to the modal instead of closing it.

 <!-- Clients Page -->

 On Client Table if contract expired, color it red
 FIXME: On client modal on notes section if text with no spaces it overflows the modal.
 (Marius Kazlauskas example)
-SUGGESTION: On Edit Mode on clicking "Atsaukti" return to the modal instead of closing it.

 <!-- Reports Page -->